-SOFIE is onboard NASA's Aeronomy of Ice in the Mesosphere (AIM) satellite.
-AIM was launched in April 2007 to study polar mesospheric clouds (PMCs), meteoric particles, and
+SOFIE operated onboard NASA's Aeronomy of Ice in the Mesosphere (AIM) satellite from April 2007 until March 2023.
+SOFIE measurements are used to study polar mesospheric clouds (PMCs), meteoric particles, atmospheric composition, and

 SOFIE uses the technique of satellite solar occultation to measure solar energy passing through the limb of the earth's atmosphere as

 the sun rises or sets relative to the spacecraft.
 The measurements are accomplished using 16 spectral regions (i.e. bandpasses) covering

 wavelengths from 0.29 to 5.26 microns.
 The vertical field-of-view (FOV) is ∼1.6 km, and the detectors are over-sampled at a ∼0.2 km cadence.